-From major cities to remote communities, our grants inspire people to create and support local, independent media.
-Our funding helps connect people across the country, including more than 5.7 million people who tune in to their local radio station weekly.
+Each year we grant more than $20.5 million so community media organisations can communicate, connect and share knowledge through independent radio, television and digital media.
+Our funding helps connect people across the country, including more than five million people who tune in to their local radio station weekly.

 Our support of community media in Aboriginal and Torres Strait Islander communities helps our First Nations people celebrate place and identity.
 Stories are shared in native language, helping to maintain connections, preserve culture and express unique perspectives.
 With many Indigenous communities living in remote areas, these broadcasts also provide essential emergency communications.

 Ethnic community media is as diverse as multicultural Australia, with programs broadcast in more than 100 different languages.
 Ethnic voices on the airwaves are a welcoming voice to new arrivals and for others, a way to connect to their cherished culture.
 Ethnic media also provides an opportunity for cross-cultural learning experiences.

 In regional areas, community broadcasting is an invaluable, trusted resource for local news and information.
 Stations reflect the interests of their local community, including music, sports, environment and arts, connecting people separated by hundreds of kilometres, over the airwaves.
-See our stories to learn how we are helping people feel connected to culture and community.

 Learn more about the history of the CBF and how we have been helping Australians share their stories through community media since 1984.